krokus57/rpiWSi/README.md

     #screen resolution
     screen_width,screen_height = 240,320
-    #if you want to change resolution you need to completely rewrite function function draw_data(screen,page,data,angle) in file ws_drawing.py
+    #if you want to change resolution you need to completely rewrite function
+    #draw_data(screen,page,data,angle) in file ws_drawing.py
     #==============================================================

-Change lang_XX.py file if you need:
-XX=RU or EN or yours new file:
+Change lang_XX.py file if you need: XX=RU or EN or yours new file:

     #==============================================================
-    next arrays is the names of days and months on you language days_of_week={1:u"Mon",
+    next arrays are the names of days and months on you language days_of_week={1:u"Mon",
                   2:u"Tue",
                   3:u"Wed",